YashdalfTheGray/ecs-tester/README.md

 The first thing to do is to create an IAM user with appropriate rights in your console so that the tests can log on as a user.
 Then create a file in this directory called `.env` and add seven keys to it.
 The keys are listed below.
 The region follows the standard AWS region code format, eg. `us-east-1`.
 The `USE_FARGATE` key can be used to enable the automated Fargate tests.
 The `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` are optional.
 If not provided, resources created by the tests won't be deleted.

+The `DEBUG` variable has 3 possible values, `none` which only creates a `manifest.json`, `screenshot` which will take screenshots at the end of each test and `interactive` which will take screenshots and run puppeteer in non-headless mode.

 ```
 AWS_ACCOUNT=<your_account_id_or_alias>
 IAM_USERNAME=<your_iam_username>